330 results found

 Knowledge of protein structure can be used to predict the phenotypic consequence of a missense variant.
-Since structural coverage of the human proteome can be roughly tripled to over 50% of the residues if homology-predicted structures are included in addition to experimentally-determined coordinates, it is important to assess the reliability of using predicted models when analysing missense variants.
+Since structural coverage of the human proteome can be roughly tripled to over 50% of the residues if homology-predicted structures are included in addition to experimentally determined coordinates, it is important to assess the reliability of using predicted models when analyzing missense variants.
 Accordingly, we assess whether a missense variant is structurally damaging by using experimental and predicted structures.
-We considered 606 experimental structures and show that 40% of the 1965 disease-associated missense variants analysed have a structurally-damaging change in the mutant structure.
+We considered 606 experimental structures and show that 40% of the 1965 disease-associated missense variants analyzed have a structurally damaging change in the mutant structure.
 Only 11% of the 2134 neutral variants are structurally damaging.
 Importantly, similar results are obtained when 1052 structures predicted using Phyre2 algorithm were used, even when the model shares low (< 40%) sequence identity to the template.
-Thus structure-based analysis of the effects of missense variants can be effectively applied to homology models.
-Our in house pipeline, Missense3D, for structurally assessing missense variants was made available at http://www.sbg.bio.ic.ac.uk/~missense3d.
+Thus, structure-based analysis of the effects of missense variants can be effectively applied to homology models.
+Our in-house pipeline, Missense3D, for structurally assessing missense variants was made available at http://www.sbg.bio.ic.ac.uk/~missense3d

 Ciezarek AG, Osborne OG, Shipley ON, et al., 2019, Phylotranscriptomic Insights into the Diversification of Endothermic Thunnus Tunas, MOLECULAR BIOLOGY AND EVOLUTION, Vol: 36, Pages: 84-96, ISSN: 0737-4038

 Ciezarek A, Osbourne O, Shipley ON, et al., Diversification of characteristics related to regional endothermy in Thunnus tunas, Molecular Biology and Evolution, ISSN: 1537-1719